Early modern period: Christians and Christendom

-End of the Crusades and unity
+End of the Crusades and Unity

-The Hussite Crusades involved the military actions against and amongst the followers of Jan Hus in Bohemia ending ultimately with the Battle of Grotniki.
-Also known as the Hussite Wars, they were arguably the first European war in which hand-held gunpowder weapons such as muskets made a decisive contribution.
-The Taborite faction of the Hussite warriors were basically infantry, and their many defeats of larger armies with heavily armored knights helped effect the infantry revolution.
-In totality, the Hussite Crusades were inconclusive.
+The Hussite Crusades (1419–1434) involved military actions against the followers of Jan Hus in Bohemia, concluding with the Battle of Grotniki.
+These wars were notable for being among the first European conflicts where hand-held gunpowder weapons, like muskets, played a decisive role.
+The Taborite faction of Hussite warriors, primarily infantry, decisively defeated larger armies with heavily armored knights, contributing to the infantry revolution.
+However, the Hussite Crusades were ultimately inconclusive.

-The last crusade, the Crusade of 1456, was organized to counter the expanding Ottoman Empire and lift the Siege of Belgrade, and was led by John Hunyadi and Giovanni da Capistrano.
-The siege eventually escalated into a major battle, during which Hunyadi led a sudden counterattack that overran the Turkish camp, ultimately compelling the wounded Sultan Mehmet II to lift the siege and retreat.
-The siege of Belgrade has been characterized as having "decided the fate of Christendom".
-The noon bell ordered by Pope Callixtus III commemorates the victory throughout the Christian world to this day.
+The final crusade, the Crusade of 1456, was organized to counter the advancing Ottoman Empire and lift the Siege of Belgrade (1456), led by John Hunyadi and Giovanni da Capistrano.
+The siege culminated in a counterattack that forced Sultan Mehmet II to retreat, with the victory being credited with deciding the fate of Christendom.
+The noon bell, ordered by Pope Callixtus III, commemorates this victory across the Christian world to this day.